infiniticio/docs.infinitic.io/src/pages/docs/playbook/workflows.md

 description: .
 ---

 This page describes how to implement common situations.
+The code for this page is on [Github](https://github.com/infiniticio/playbook).

-## Cron Schedulers
+## Workflow Scheduler

 In many applications, there's a need to execute workflows on a recurring basis, following a specific schedule.